strategicdefense/strategicdefense.github.io/_services/ransomware.md

 ---
 title: "Ransomware Drill"
 date: 2024-04-23
-weight: 8
+weight: 4
 description: The best defense is a good offense.
 image: "images/illustrations/ransomware.webp"
 layout: page
 ---
 The thought of ransomware keeping you up at night?
-Get down to facts with our Ransomware Drill - designed to assess how well your network (and people) would hold up to a real-world ransomware attack.
+Get down to facts with our Ransomware Drill - designed to test how well your network (and people) would hold up to a real-world ransomware attack.

 <!--more-->